historical-theology/cv/README.md

 ## Sample

-CV.pdf is available in this repository as a sample of LuaLaTeX output with this template.
+[CV.pdf](CV.pdf) is available in this repository as a sample of XeLaTeX or LuaLaTeX output with this template.